 - Major Industries: tourism, textiles, shoes, musical instruments, metal products, processed food, beer

-With the mountains on the doorstep, Innsbruck is a famous outdoor place, where you can skiing or snowboarding all year round (thanks glacier), mountain biking, paragliding and of course hiking.
+With the mountains on the doorstep, Innsbruck is a famous outdoor place where you can go skiing or snowboard all year round.
+Mountain biking, paragliding, and, of course, hiking are other popular activities.
 The city itself has a few parks to relax on a sunny day.

-The natural environment is at the next level in Innsbruck, you can also spot a lot of wildlife in the mountains.
+The natural environment is at the next level in Innsbruck; you can also spot many wildlife in the mountains.
 There are many different hiking trails with a length of one hour to one week.

-Innsbruck is a riverside city, mountain river Inn is not improper for a swim but you can enjoy its freshness by sitting nearby.
+Innsbruck is a riverside city.
+Mountain river Inn isn’t great for a swim, but you can enjoy its freshness by sitting nearby.

-After enjoying activities visit various mountain restaurants is a must, grab some cool beer and Knödel (Austrian dumplings) and sit back.
+After enjoying activities, visiting various mountain restaurants is a must; grab some fantastic beer and Knödel (Austrian dumplings).

-If you prefer entertainment over outdoors Innsbruck has it as well, there are many bars and some night clubs to visit, as well as open-air concerts and festivals.
-Check out cafes in the main square, to enjoy coffee and cake on the weekend afternoon.
+If you prefer entertainment over the outdoors, Innsbruck has it as well.
+There are many bars and some nightclubs to visit, as well as open-air concerts and festivals.
+Check out cafes in the main square to enjoy coffee and cake on the weekend afternoon.

-You also don’t want to miss out on the cultural heritage of the city such as Ambras castle, Hofkirche, and Imperial Palace.
+You also don’t want to miss out on the city’s cultural heritage, such as Ambras castle, Hofkirche, and Imperial Palace.

-Innsbruck has excellent five universities with international and exchange students, it adds to the somewhat young and relaxed vibe of the city.
+Innsbruck has five excellent universities with international and exchange students, which adds to the city’s somewhat young and relaxed vibe.

-Innsbruck has an abundant amount of jobs in the tourism sector, where lack of German isn’t a problem.
-Overall engineers sand IT specialists have the best changes on getting a high paid job.
+Innsbruck has abundant jobs in the tourism sector, where lack of German isn’t a problem.
+Engineers and IT specialists have the best chances of getting a high-paid job.

 Cost of living:

-- A single person monthly costs without rent – 845 EUR
+- A single person’s monthly costs without rent – 845 EUR

-- Rent for an apartment with one bedroom in – 770 EUR
+- Rent for an apartment with one bedroom – 770 EUR

 Total costs for one person per month: 1615 EUR

-Innsbruck has even higher prices than Vienna due to its popularity for tourists, students and international workers rent rises each year.
+Innsbruck has even higher prices than Vienna due to its popularity among tourists, students, and international workers.

 Located just on the border with Germany, Salzburg is the most budget-friendly city on our list.
 Known as the city of Mozart, Salzburg is famed for its love of art and music.

 For this reason, there are 4,000 cultural events taking place across the city each year.
-Salzburg’s old city is UNESCO World Heritage Sites and known for its Baroque churches and picturesque clifftop fortresses.
+Salzburg’s old city is a UNESCO World Heritage Site known for its Baroque churches and picturesque clifftop fortresses.

-This is a place to come to if you’re looking for culture and cheaper rents but still a quite reasonably sized city.
-With 3 big universities, Salzburg population is dominated by students hence prices tend to be lower.
+This is a place to come to if you’re looking for culture and cheaper rents but still a relatively reasonably sized city.
+With 3 big universities, Salzburg’s population is dominated by students; hence prices tend to be lower.

-Salzburg transportation includes busses trolleybuses, which are powered by overhead electrical cables.
-Although, due to its small size and easy accessibility many people get around the city by bicycle rather than a car or public transport.
+Salzburg transportation includes busses and trolleybuses, powered by overhead electrical cables.
+Although, due to its small size and accessibility, many people get around the city by bicycle rather than a car or public transport.

 - Salzburg is a very popular tourist destination